 Got leftover brisket?
 Make this smoked brisket chili!
-We’ve got our favorite brisket chili for you as well as the video tutorial!
+Recipe and video tutorial for our favorite chili recipe.

 Go ahead and insert your jokes about “who the heck has leftover brisket” 😉

 I’ve heard them all.
 The thing is, after tasting this brisket you may start smoking a brisket JUST to make this chili.
 It’s happens.
 True story.

 In fact we smoked a 15 lb brisket last fall just to make enough of this chili to enter a city-wide chili competition.
 And guess what?
 We took second place (and it was within 1 vote.
 ONE SINGLE VOTE!!!).

 We’ve been making this recipe for years.
 In fact, it was one of the top recipes on my site until those Pork Belly Burnt Ends took the lead on top hits.
 Pretty rough competition if you ask me!
 They’re both friggin’ amazing.